mizutanilab/RecView/README.md

 A test dataset in TIFF format is also provided in the binary folder.

 <UL>
   <LI>v5.0.1 (released 5 Aug 2016).
-Reconstruction kernels were revised in order to improve the calculation precision.
+Reconstruction kernels were revised in order to improve sin/cos func precision in the reconstruction calculation.
 There would be no obvious difference in the appearance of reconstructed images, though pixel values are different from those of previous versions.
-The previous execulables are also still available in the binary folder.
-Fourier domain plot for the resolution estimation now can be generated from the "Analysis - Resolution plot" menu, without spread sheet software.
+Execulables of the previous version are also still provided in the binary folder.
+Fourier domain plot for the resolution estimation can be generated from the "Analysis - Resolution plot" menu, without using spread sheet software.
   <LI>v4.9.0 (released 21 Jul 2016).
 APS data in HDF5 format are now supported.
   <LI>v4.7.0 (released 13 Nov 2015).
 A dedicated routine for resolution estimation plot (J. Microsc.
 261, 57-66, 2016) was implemented.
 CSV files now can be generated from 'Analysis==>Resolution plot' menu.
 ATI processors are not supported in this release.
   <LI>v4.5.0 (released 6 Jan 2015).
 Update to support recent output.log format.
 Fourier transformations now can be generated from Tomography menu.
 A faster HIS-file reading routine was also implemented.
 A problem with the tilt angle direction of x64 reconstruction routine was fixed.
 User interfaces were updated.